AdobeDocs/experience-manager-65.zh-Hant/help/sites-administering/sharepoint-connector-licenses.md

      A link or URL to the original W3C document.

-     The pre-existing copyright notice of the original author, or if it doesn't exist, a notice of the form: "Copyright &copy; [$date-of-document] World Wide Web Consortium, (Massachusetts
+     The pre-existing copyright notice of the original author, or if it does not exist, a notice of the form: "Copyright &copy; [$date-of-document] World Wide Web Consortium, (Massachusetts
      Institute of Technology, Institut National de Recherche en Informatique et en Automatique, Keio